pydykit/pydykit/docs/getting_started.md

 # Getting Started

-Each `pydykit`-simulation is composed of a `system`, `integrator`, `simulator` and a `time_stepper`.
-These components are determined from a config file.
+A `pydykit`-simulation contains several building blocks, which are at least a `system`, `integrator`, `simulator` and a `time_stepper`.
+These building blocks are defined within a config file.

 ## Config File

-Every simulation with `pydykit` gets defined in a config file, which sets up the different components by choosing certain parameters and methods.
+A `pydykit`-config file configures a simulation devided into several building blocks.
+Each building blocks consists of parameters and methods.
-Some example config files can be found in [pydykit/example_files][source_pydykit_examples] and some of them are discussed in more detail in [Examples](examples/pendulum_3d.md).
+Example config files can be found in [pydykit/example_files][source_pydykit_examples] and some of them are discussed in more detail in the section [examples](examples/pendulum_3d.md).

 ## System